ReferenceType/H264Sharp/README.md

 - Tested on .NetFramework and Net(up to 8).
 - Compatible with OpenCV.(i.e. OpenCVsharp)
 - Tested on WPF application with camera and screen capture (P2P Videocall).
-- No memory leaks or GC pressure with bitmaps.
+- No memory leaks or GC pressure.
-- Simple console application example is provided as an example.
+- Simple console application example and WPF application is provided as an example.

 Library consist of native dll which acts as OpenH264 wrapper and image format converter (YUV420p <-> RGB,BGR,RGBA,BGRA)
-<br/>Converters are vectorised(AVX2) for high performance.
+<br/>Converters are vectorised(AVX2 and SSE) and can be configured for parallelisation for high performance.

 C# library is .Net standard wrapper library for this dll and performs PInvoke to handle transcoding.
 ## Nuget